buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 _/* Look at Letterboxd’s credit card form. */_

-The web has long proven a powerful platform for digital commerce and, as such, credit card patterns – which codify the input of users’ credit card details – are in plentiful supply.
+The web has proven **a powerful platform for digital commerce** and, as such, credit card patterns – which structure the input of users’ credit card details – are in plentiful supply.

 One of the wonderful aspects of working on the web is its leanings towards openness.
-Thanks to the web’s beginnings, in particular its open ‘View Source’ culture, we’ve inherited a culture of shared understanding where talented individuals share their thinking for the benefit of all.
+Thanks to the web’s beginnings, **in particular its open ‘View Source’ culture**, we’ve inherited a culture of shared understanding where talented individuals share their thinking for the benefit of all.

-UX Collective, which gathers ‘curated stories on user experience, usability and product design’, offers a wealth of information and Gabriel Tomescu’s [‘Anatomy of a Credit Card Form’](https://uxdesign.cc/the-anatomy-of-a-credit-card-payment-form-32ec0e5708bb) takes the ubiquitous credit card form we meet, day-in day-out, and presents an exhaustive analysis of credit card patterns and is required reading should your project require payments of any kind.
+UX Collective, which gathers **‘curated stories on user experience, usability and product design’**, offers a wealth of information on the design of all things UX +/ UI, and **Gabriel Tomescu’s [‘Anatomy of a Credit Card Form’](https://uxdesign.cc/the-anatomy-of-a-credit-card-payment-form-32ec0e5708bb) takes the ubiquitous credit card form we meet, day-in day-out, and presents an exhaustive analysis of credit card patterns**.
+It’s required reading should your project require payments of any kind.

+When designing a credit card pattern, you'll need to consider showing:

++ What cards are accepted?
++ A total field, where the user can enter a total (unless it's pre-populated as the result of a preceding transaction).
++ The name on the card.
++ A card number (which you can dynamically format, to help the user).

+In addition to the above, it's also helpful to indicate the type of card the user is using, so they feel re-assured.
+It's possible to determine the type of card being used by the card number's starting number.

++ **3:** American Express, Diners Club…
++ **4:** Visa
++ **5:** MasterCard
++ **6:** Discover Card

 When money is changing hands, it’s important to establish a bond of trust, indicating to the users that their card details are safe and secure.
 UI Patterns has a helpful article on [Designing for Trust](http://ui-patterns.com/blog/Designing-for-trust) that’s worth reading so you can put your users’ minds at ease.